fabioanza/COVID19_Italy/README.md

 - total_cases = Total records of people with COVID19
 - swabs = Number of COVID19 tests that have been done

+# What else is in it?

+- Two figures which will be loaded into COVID19_CompartmentalModels.ipynb to explains some basic concepts: Overview.png and SIR_Graphic.png
+- A folder Fit_Data where the output of COVID19_Italy_DataAnalysis.ipynb will be stored in the form of CSV files.
+These files are organized in two sub-folders: Indicators, Regions, where the respective data are stored.